Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication

 Using the method described above, we built two cohorts from the PPMI database: the replication cohort and the closest-to-original cohort.

 Table \ref{tab:demographics} shows the demographics and Baseline clinical characteristics of the replication and closest-to-original cohorts compared to the original cohort reported in~\cite{nguyen_predicting_2021}.
 The replication cohort was composed of respectively 102, 67, 61 and 46 participants for time points Baseline, Year 1, Year 2, and Year 4.
 The closest-to-original cohorts at the same time points were composed of respectively 82, 51, 41 and 30 participants. {To evaluate the differences between the original cohort and our two cohort, we determined whether the values obtained for our cohorts fell within a ±10\% range of the original value.
 Values that do not fulfill these criteria are in Bold text in Table}~\ref{tab:demographics}.

-Compared to the original cohort, our replication cohort showed similar demographics characteristics at each time point, except at Year 4 where our replication cohort showed a significantly higher age on average than in the original cohort {(66.2 ± 10.1 years compared to 59.5 ± 11.0}).
+Compared to the original cohort, our replication cohort showed similar demographics characteristics at each time point, except at Year 4 where our replication cohort showed a higher age on average than in the original cohort {(66.2 ± 10.1 years compared to 59.5 ± 11.0}).
 Regarding clinical variables, mean MoCA score, GDS total score and Hoehn-Yahr stage were similar between the two cohorts at all time points.
 However, we found higher mean disease durations in the replication cohort than in the original one at all time points, for instance at Baseline with (866.9 days ± 598.7 days) in replication vs (770 days ± 565 days) in original.
-This difference was not significant at threshold \(p<0.05\).
-We also observed lower mean MDS-UPDRS scores at Baseline in the replication cohort for all time points except Baseline, in particular for Year 2 {with a mean baseline score of 35.2 ± 16.1 compared to 40.2 ± 18.2 in the original cohort}.
-For the two time points Year 2 and Year 4 where we mostly found differences, even if mean Baseline scores in the replication cohort significantly differed from the original ones, mean MDS-UPDRS scores at prediction time point were more similar to the original one.
-At Year 4, however, we also found a higher mean MDS-UPDRS score at prediction time point than in the original cohort, but this difference was not significant at \(p<0.05\).
+We also observed lower baseline mean MDS-UPDRS scores in the replication cohort for all time points except Baseline, in particular for Year 2 {with a mean baseline score of 35.2 ± 16.1 compared to 40.2 ± 18.2 in the original cohort}.
+For the two time points Year 2 and Year 4 where we mostly found differences, even if mean Baseline scores in the replication cohort differed from the original ones, mean MDS-UPDRS scores at prediction time point were more similar to the original one.
+At Year 4, however, we also found a higher mean MDS-UPDRS score at prediction time point {(30.7 ± 13.9)} than in the original cohort.